The Greening of Wagner Creek

 Miami’s Wagner Creek wasn’t the sort of place you would seek out for a picnic.
 Decades of illegal dumping, leaking pipe systems, and storm-water runoff from nearby auto-repair shops had degraded the creek and affected its water quality.
 And as early as 2003 the 1.6 mile-long waterway that cut through the city’s Health District had earned a sad notoriety as one of Florida’s most contaminated waterways.
 Now all that is about to change.
 An $18.4 million cleanup operation has finally begun.
 The creek bottom is currently being dredged to remove its pollutants and The Nature Conservancy is spearheading a partnership effort to transform a section of the creek from a toxic abandoned waterway into an inviting urban sanctuary.

-For many people, hearing that the Conservancy is involved in a city beautification project comes as a surprise.
+For some people, hearing that TNC is involved in a city beautification project comes as a surprise.
 The world’s biggest conservation group is better known for its large-landscape, endangered species, and marine conservation projects.
-Yet, for the last three years, the Conservancy has been applying its six-decade-long expertise to its “Cities Program,” a series of urban projects designed to create alluring greenspaces, providing storm-water runoff solutions, reducing the “heat-island effect” through tree plantings, and giving communities greater access to cleaner water and air.
-“There’s a growing tendency, especially if you live in a city, to think of ‘nature’ as some far off, inaccessible, almost-imaginary place,” explains Greg Knecht, the deputy executive director of the Conservancy’s Florida Chapter.
+Yet, for the last three years, TNC has been applying its six-decade-long expertise to its “Cities Program,” a series of urban projects designed to create alluring greenspaces, providing storm-water runoff solutions, reducing the “heat-island effect” through tree plantings, and giving communities greater access to cleaner water and air.
+“There’s a growing tendency, especially if you live in a city, to think of ‘nature’ as some far off, inaccessible, almost-imaginary place,” explains Greg Knecht, the deputy executive director of the TNC's Florida Chapter.
 “Since part of our mandate is to encourage a closer connection with nature, we are working hard to bring it into urban environments, where most people live and work.”
-To date, the Conservancy’s Cities Program has completed 20 urban-improvement projects in U.S. cities from DC to Detroit.
+To date, the TNC Cities Program has completed 20 urban-improvement projects in U.S. cities from DC to Detroit.

-Now that progress has been made—the dredging project will be completed in May, 2018—the Conservancy is leading the next stage in the plan: to create public “greenspaces” along the section of the creek that runs through the concrete-heavy Health District, home to the second highest concentration of healthcare facilities in the U.S. It’s home to Jackson Memorial Hospital, the third largest public hospital in the country, and the University of Miami’s Bascom Palmer Eye Institute, ranked number one in the nation for ophthalmology.
+Now that progress has been made with the dredging project's completion—TNC is leading the next stage in the plan: to create public “greenspaces” along the section of the creek that runs through the concrete-heavy Health District, home to the second highest concentration of healthcare facilities in the U.S. It’s home to Jackson Memorial Hospital, the third largest public hospital in the country, and the University of Miami’s Bascom Palmer Eye Institute, ranked number one in the nation for ophthalmology.
 And the Health District will continue to grow as the health industry and research institutions continue to invest in this highly urbanized area.